kevinxu48/Data-410-Project-4/index.md

 ## Multiple Boosting
 In this project, we will update the algorithms created in Project 3, to implement repeated boosting.
 Compare with more boosting algorithms such as LightGBM

-# LightGBM
+# Light Gradient Boosting Machine (LightGBM)
-LightGBM is a
+LightGBM is an open source gradient boosting algorithm proposed and developed by Microsoft.

 ## Conclusion